 If your veterinarian confirms the presence of tapeworms, expect your pup to be treated with a dewormer.
 The treatment of choice for Dipylidium caninum is typically either praziquantel or epsiprantel.
 These drugs kill tapeworms without harming your pet, and both may be given by mouth (though praziquantel can also be delivered via injection).

 Nichols says she always recommends flea preventatives for patients with tapeworms, and she always considers a tapeworm treatment for dogs with fleas, since the two parasites tend to go hand-in-hand.
 Praziquantel and epsiprantel are also approved for the treatment of Taenia species infections in dogs, and fenbendazole (another dewormer) can also be used to treat Taenia pisiformis.

 How to Prevent Tapeworms in Dogs

 According to Nichols, the best way to prevent tapeworms in dogs is to keep your pets on a year-round flea preventative.
 Many monthly heartworm preventatives also protect against both Taenia and Dipylidium infections.
 Your veterinarian will work with you to find the best options for your pet.
-It’s also a good idea to prevent your dog from hunting rodents and rabbits that may be carrying the parasite.
+It's also a good idea to prevent your dog from hunting rodents and rabbits that may be carrying the parasite.
 Outdoor toys can help keep your pup busy and away from potential hosts.